-All UVA students, both domestic and international, who pay the comprehensive fee with their tuition must meet the health insurance hard-waiver requirements.
+All UVA students, both domestic and international, who pay the comprehensive fee with their tuition must meet the health insurance verification requirements.

-UVA implemented the health insurance hard-waiver program for these important reasons:
+UVA implemented the health insurance verification program for these important reasons:

 - To reduce the health risk of its student population by ensuring reliable access to health care services.